-Of course, egg allergies are more common in those with milk allergies, and eggs don’t fit into a vegan diet.
+Egg allergies are a bit more common in those with milk allergies, and eggs don’t fit into a vegan diet.
 But since eggs are dairy-free, and many of you can and do enjoy eggs, I wanted to share some secrets for creamy dairy-free scrambled eggs with you today.

 So many recipes have evolved over the years to “always” include dairy, even when completely unnecessary, and scrambled eggs would be one of them.
 Milk and cream actually make eggs heavier.
 Simply using water produces light and fluffy eggs – no milk substitutes required!

-To help with both the ingredients and technique, I have a time-tested reader recipe and a chef “recipe” for perfect dairy-free scrambled eggs every time.
+To help with both the ingredients and technique, I have a time-tested creamy reader recipe and a fluffy chef recipe for perfect dairy-free scrambled eggs every time.
+The creamy dairy-free scrambled eggs recipe below is by Joel, a Go Dairy Free reader:

 Many people think that milk or cream is necessary for creamy scrambled eggs.
 Not so.
 Just a little attention and a couple hints and you can have eggs every bit as creamy as the dairy type.